Jakerevans/WPBookList/readme.txt

 **6.1.7** - Prevented the Pagination tools from appearing on the front-end if multiple pages of books do not exist (Github Issue #75).
 Introduced check in class-wpbooklist-frontend-library-ui.php file, lines 1387-1392, that prevents attempting to grab a quote using an undefined array index key.
 Also modified the quotation display to not have the closing quotation mark bolded.
 (Github Issue #98).
 Added in translations for the new Submissions Extension (Github Issue #100).
 Modify the IDs of the field values in the 'Book Form' HTML (Github Issue #101).
 Modified the 'Class-book.php' file to suite the Submissions Extension (Github Issue #102).
 Modified the "wpbooklist_dashboard_add_book_action_callback" function to return found book info for the Submissions Extension (Github Issue #103).
 Added in Advertisment for the new E-Books Extension on the Extensions Menu Page (Github Issue #104).
 Added in some translations for the WPBookList Search Extension (Github Issue #105).

+**6.1.8** - Made change to Amazon API calls to reflect the new Product API Guidelines.
+Amazon has removed current access to their Product Advertising API for WPBookList, as sufficient revenue wasn't being generated.

 == Upgrade Notice ==